 If any recipients would have failed to respond to the survey forms, CWL would have followed up by telephone with those recipients to ensure that the recipient had received the survey form and remains cooperative with an apparent intent to complete and return the form.
 CWL would then have followed with additional mailings to those recipients who failed to respond.
-Should any non-residential wastewater system User continue to be non-responsive to industrial survey requests, said User may then be served a Notification of Violation (NOV), as described in Section 70-89 (1) of the Jonesboro Municipal Code PTO, followed by appropriate progressive enforcement remedies as provided for in Sections 70-94 through 70-97 of the Pretreatment Ordinance (PTO), including termination of service.
+Should any User continue to be non-responsive to industrial survey requests, said User may then be served a Notification of Violation (NOV), as described in Section 70-89 (1) of the PTO, followed by appropriate progressive enforcement remedies as provided for in Sections 70-94 through 70-97 of the PTO, including termination of service.

 A comprehensive IU Survey, such as the one most recently completed by CWL will be performed at least every five (5) years.
-This IU survey will include those non-residential Users not currently monitored by industrial inspection and, as determined by CWL, which may have reasonable potential to require regulation under authority of the Industrial Pretreatment Program.
+This IU survey will include those Users not currently monitored by industrial inspection and, as determined by CWL, which may have reasonable potential to require regulation under authority of the Industrial Pretreatment Program.